 - Focus on being happy NOW: If we are overly focused on building our future, there is a tendency to deprive ourselves in the present moment.
-Instead of postponing our happiness, we need to be proactive about creating a life that we love right now.
+Instead of postponing your happiness, be proactive about creating a life that you love right now.

 - Bring your attention to the present with gratitude: The practice of gratitude will bring your attention to all the abundance that is already present in your life, thereby cultivating an abundant mind-set.